Are Annuities Exempt in Bankruptcy?

 • a structured settlement from a lawsuit.

 A beneficiary can receive payments immediately, or the annuity can be set up to pay when an event occurs, such as reaching age 65.
-It can run for a set duration, for instance, 20 years, or it can provide payments for the life of the annuitant.
+It can run for a set duration, for instance, 20 years, or provide payments for the annuitant's life.

-One element common to most annuities is that once created, the annuitant cannot change its terms.
+One element common to most annuities is that the annuitant cannot change its terms once created.
 The terms are often relevant to the bankruptcy court when a trustee challenges the validity of an annuity's exemption (more below).

 When you file a bankruptcy case, you can protect particular types of assets with property exemptions.
 Every state has a list of exemptions for its residents.
 The federal bankruptcy code has a list of federal exemptions, as well.

-In most states, the bankruptcy debtor (filer) can only use the state's exemptions, but some states allow the debtor to choose whether to apply the state or the federal exemption scheme (but mixing between the two sets isn't allowed).
-If you opt to use your state's exemptions, you can also use the federal nonbankruptcy exemptions.
+In most states, the bankruptcy "debtor" (filer) can only use the state's exemptions, but some states allow the debtor to choose whether to apply the state or the federal exemption scheme (but mixing between the two sets isn't allowed).
+If you use your state's exemptions, you can also use the federal nonbankruptcy exemptions.

 Federal retirement exemption.
 Regardless of whether you choose state or federal exemptions, you can exempt your annuity if it meets the Internal Revenue Code qualified retirement account requirements.
-You can also use a federal exemption for an annuity funded by an IRA or certain other non-qualified retirement plans, but your exemption will be capped at $1,283,025 (as of September 2017).
-This amount adjusts every three years with the next adjustment scheduled for 2019.
+You can also use a federal exemption to protect a substantial amount if the annuity is funded by an IRA or certain other non-qualified retirement plans.

 Other federal exemptions.
 In addition to the exemption for retirement accounts, the bankruptcy code includes an exemption for an annuity that pays "on account of illness, disability, death, age, or length of service."
 (Bankruptcy Code § 522(d)(10)(E).)
 Also, several exemptions apply to specific awards for bodily injury, wrongful death, or lost future earnings (states often have similar exemptions, too).
 You might be able to use one of these exemptions to protect an annuity funded by such an award; however, these exemptions cannot exceed an amount reasonably necessary to support you and your dependents.